yjg30737/pyqt-svg-button/README.md

 ![image](https://user-images.githubusercontent.com/55078043/153802633-5517f7ac-3d86-4d7f-b2de-40dbc10a19f8.png)

 Image quality is not perfect, but much better than video.
-Above image is slightly bigger than actual size.
+Image above is slightly bigger than actual size.

-I wish i know how to resize the video and image which are dropped on the README.md.